 12 Noon Lunch

 1:00 PM F. Making Treatment Plans a “Living” Document

 - Implications for Documentation forms and Client Records

-- Policy & systems changes necessary to “re-tool” treatment planning and services
+- Changes necessary to “re-tool” treatment planning and services

 4:00 PM Adjourn